RESDSQL: Decoupling Schema Linking and Skeleton Parsing for Text-to-SQL: Experiments

 \subsection{Results on Spider}

-Table~\ref{tab:main_results} reports EM and EX results on Spider. \model-3B outperforms the best baseline by 1.6\% EM and 1.3\% EX on the dev set.
+Table~\ref{tab:main_results} reports EM and EX results on Spider.
 Noticeably, we observe that \model-Base achieves better performance than the bare T5-3B, which indicates that our decoupling idea can substantially reduce the learning difficulty of Text-to-SQL.
-When combined with NatSQL~\citep{yujian2021naturalsql}, an intermediate representation of SQL, \model-Large achieves competitive results compared to powerful baselines on the dev set, and \model-3B achieves new SOTA performance on both the dev set and the test set.
+Then, \model-3B outperforms the best baseline by 1.6\% EM and 1.3\% EX on the dev set.
+Furthermore, when combined with NatSQL~\citep{yujian2021naturalsql}, an intermediate representation of SQL, \model-Large achieves competitive results compared to powerful baselines on the dev set, and \model-3B achieves new SOTA performance on both the dev set and the test set.
 Specifically, on the dev set, \model-3B + NatSQL brings 4.2\% EM and 3.6\% EX absolute improvements.
-Furthermore, on the hidden test set, \model-3B + NatSQL achieves competitive performance on EM and dramatically increases EX from 75.5\% to 79.9\% (+4.4\%), showing the effectiveness of our approach.
+On the hidden test set, \model-3B + NatSQL achieves competitive performance on EM and dramatically increases EX from 75.5\% to 79.9\% (+4.4\%), showing the effectiveness of our approach.
 The reason for the large gap between EM (72.0\%) and EX (79.9\%) is that EM is overly strict~\citep{ruiqi2020semantic}.
 For example in Spider, given a question ``Find id of the candidate who most recently accessed the course?'', its gold SQL query is ``select candidate\_id from candidate\_assessments order by assessment\_date desc limit 1''.
 In fact, there is another SQL query ``select candidate\_id from candidate\_assessments where assessment\_date = (select max(assessment\_date) from candidate\_assessments)'' which can also be executed to answer the question (\emph{i.e.}, EX is positive).
 However, EM will judge the latter to be wrong, which leads to false negatives.